Floorp-Projects/Floorp/testing/marionette/doc/index.rst

 tools-marionette@lists.mozilla.org (`subscribe`_, `archive`_).

 If you prefer real-time chat, there is often someone in the #ateam IRC channel on irc.mozilla.org.
-Don’t ask if you can ask a question, just ask, and please wait for an answer as we might not be in your timezone.
+Don’t ask if you may ask a question; just go ahead and ask, and please wait for an answer as we might not be in your timezone.

 .. _subscribe: https://lists.mozilla.org/listinfo/tools-marionette
 .. _archive: https://groups.google.com/group/mozilla.tools.marionette